 \subsection{Unsupervised Text Style Transfer}

-While most of the exiting TST methods are developed for the non-parallel dataset setting, these techniques continue to require a large amount of style labeled data to guide the transferrence of text styles.
+While most of the emerging TST methods are developed for the non-parallel dataset setting, these techniques require a large amount of style-labeled data to guide the transfer of text styles.
 A promising research direction would be to explore unsupervised methods to perform TST with little or no labeled data.
 For instance, recent studies \cite{jain2019unsupervised,gong2019reinforcement} have explored guiding the transfer of text style by scoring the sentences' semantic relatedness, fluency, and readability grade instead of the style labels.
-We postulate that more aspects of the text, such as tone, brevity, sentence structures, etc., can be explored to train the future TST models and reduce the dependence on the style labels.
+We postulate that more aspects of the text, such as tone, brevity, sentence structures, etc., can be explored to train future TST models and reduce the dependence on the style labels.